-Opportunities in pharmacy 2 of 2
+Opportunities in pharmacy

 Leadership and management There are many leadership and management opportunities for pharmacy professionals.
-You may aspire to become a chief pharmacist of a hospital or a superintendent pharmacist of a pharmacy.
-Alternatively you may wish to work at a national organisation leading on change or responsible for delivering a programme of work. - > A day-in-the-life of a chief pharmacist - Careers advice from a superintendent pharmacist
+You may aspire to become a superintendent of a community pharmacy or a chief pharmacist of a hospital.
+Alternatively you may wish to work at a national organisation leading on change or responsible for delivering a programme of work. - > A day-in-the-life of a chief pharmacist - > Careers advice from a superintendent pharmacist